cowprotocol/cowswap/src/cow-react/pages/TermsAndConditions/TermsAndConditions.md

     14. you shall not use the Interface to trade cryptographic assets that are proceeds of criminal or fraudulent activity;
     15. the Interface, Protocol, the Ethereum Blockchain, Gnosis Chain and Ethereum Virtual Machine compatible validation mechanisms are in an early development stage and we accordingly do not guarantee an error-free process and give no price or liquidity guarantee;
     16. you are using the Interface at your own risk;
-    17. the risks of using the Interface are substantial and include, but are not limited to, the ones set out in the APPENDIX, which is hereby expressly incorporated into these Terms, and you are willing to accept the risk of loss associated therewith.
+    17. the risks of using the Interface are substantial and include, but are not limited to, the ones set out in the [**APPENDIX**](#appendix), which is hereby expressly incorporated into these Terms, and you are willing to accept the risk of loss associated therewith.

 **13. YOUR INDEMNIFICATION AND LIABILITY TO US**